Bring an idea to life with concept art.

 Character and costume design

 Precision and detail are essential.
 “When it comes to costume design, you really want to be clear about the designs you’re sending.
-If you are designing armor, it should clearly read as armor, not leather or tech,” says Ortiz.
+If you are designing armour, it should clearly read as armour, not leather or tech,” says Ortiz.

 Artwork by Iain McCaig. © 2020 Iain McCaig.
 All Rights Reserved.